-Most people’s impression of what a councillor does is that they just attend council meetings and nothing could be further from the truth.
-The duties of being a local councillor are many and varied, however it is the ordinary day to day contact with local people in their own community that is the most important part of being a councillor.
+Most people’s impression of what a councillor does is that they just attend council meetings.
+Nothing could be further from the truth.
+The duties of being a local councillor are many and varied.
+The most important of which is the ordinary day to day contact with local people in their own community.

-A Parish Councillor signs a Declaration of Acceptance of Office and thereby undertakes to observe an ethical Code of Conduct when dealing with matters on behalf of the community.
-A councillor also completes a register of interests.
+A Parish Councillor signs a Declaration of Acceptance of Office and thereby undertakes to observe an ethical Code of Conduct when dealing with matters on behalf of their community.
+A councillor also completes a register of pecuniary interests.

 Meetings: A councillor agrees to attend all meetings (reasonably possible) that he or she is summoned to.
 In Sherfield Park we meet monthly on the second Wednesday of each month in our Parish Office on Sunwood Drive.
+And members of the community are welcome to attend.
 In addition, there may be subcommittee meetings of Finance or Working Group meetings if we are undertaking specific projects.

 Representation: Parish Councils also need representation at other local government meetings or on local bodies/organisations and councillors may be asked to serve on certain groups or attend functions on behalf of the Parish Council.
 Councillors act as ambassadors for their community keeping everyone aware of local needs and concerns and reporting back on Borough and County changes.